 You will need to refer to the manufactures install instructions for your handlebar controls – they should list torque values for the control levers.

 Race Face does not recommend running bar ends on its carbon bars.
 Bar ends can cause unpredictable loads to be applied to the bar that can cause issues and maybe even bar failure.
 Running bar ends on your Race Face carbon bar will void any warranty coverage on the bar.

-No, unfortunately not.
-Race Face parts and gear can be purchased through your local bike shop or from major online dealers and from www.shoprfe.com!
+Race Face parts and gear can be purchased through your local bike shop, major online dealers and from www.shoprfe.com!